vaibhaviBachu/Music_Recommendation_System/README.md

 https://github.com/user-attachments/assets/6f9a6d3c-d1fd-4e1a-bc92-ad5cbb76a143
 # Emotion-Music-Recommendation
-Recommending music based on your facial expressions using FER 2013 dataset and Sporify api
+Recommending music based on your facial expressions using FER 2013 dataset and Spotify api

 (Forgive the image quality and my expressions 😆)